 The study's findings reveal significant disparities between human and machine perception of these 'fake' faces.
 Surprisingly, AI models initially struggled to recognise pareidolic faces in the same way humans do.
 It wasn't until the algorithms were trained to recognise animal faces that they showed marked improvement in detecting pareidolic faces.

-William T. Freeman, MIT professor of electrical engineering and computer science and principal investigator of the project, highlights another key discovery: A specific range of visual complexity where both humans and machines are most likely to perceive faces in non-face objects.
+Another key discovery that is highlighted: A specific range of visual complexity where both humans and machines are most likely to perceive faces in non-face objects.
 This phenomenon, dubbed the "Goldilocks Zone of Pareidolia," suggests that images with "just the right amount" of complexity are most likely to trigger face recognition.

 The researchers developed an equation modelling how people and algorithms detect illusory faces, revealing a clear "pareidolic peak" where the likelihood of seeing faces is highest.
 This predicted zone was validated through tests with both human subjects and AI face detection systems.